‘Big Brother 19’ Recap: Spoilers From July 20 Episode, Fifth Houseguest Evicted, Halting Hex Revealed

 — Big Brother (@CBSBigBrother) July 21, 2017

 That drama ended up leading to a day of arguments in the BB19 house, including Josh throwing ketchup and ranch dressing at Mark.
-Josh would continue to verbally attack anyone near him, with Jessica Graf son becoming a target.
+Josh would continue to verbally attack anyone near him, with Jessica Graf’s son becoming a target.
 She engaged in the argument, putting a bigger target on herself as other people in the house began to realize she was still trying to carry out the plans of Cody Nickson.
 As Paul Abrahamian noted, Jessica was doing a terrible job at “flying under the radar this week.”

 #ThursdayThoughts???? #BB19 pic.twitter.com/XcJvJCv48M